epfromer/x2-server-sqlserver/packages/elastic/README.md

 # x2-server-elastic

-REST/CRUD interface on email in ElasticSearch for X2 client.
+GraphQL interface on email in ElasticSearch for X2 client.

 To run ElasticSearch in a Docker container, use: